Push-forwards for Witt groups of schemes: Introduction

 commutative.
-In \cite{Calmes08_pre}, we discuss such morphisms of functors and diagrams in the setting of symmetric monoidal closed categories.
-More precisely, let $\cC_1$ and $\cC_2$ be symmetric monoidal closed categories (with tensor product denoted by $\TTens$ and internal Hom denoted by $\HHom{-,-}$).
-Given an object $K$, the functor $D_K:=\HHom{-,K}$ together with the canonical natural transformation $\bid_K: Id \to D_K^2$ defines a (not necessarily strong) duality functor.
+In \cite{Calmes09}, we discuss such morphisms of functors and diagrams in the setting of closed symmetric monoidal categories.
+More precisely, let $\cC_1$ and $\cC_2$ be closed symmetric monoidal categories, with tensor product denoted by $\TTens$ and internal Hom denoted by $\HHom{-,-}$.
+Given an object $K$, the functor $D_K:=\HHom{-,K}$ together with the canonical natural transformation $\bid_K: \Id \to D_K^2$ defines a weak duality functor.
 Starting with an exact functor $f_*:\cC_1 \to \cC_2$ which has a left adjoint $f^*$ (which is monoidal) and a right adjoint $f^!$, there is a natural transformation

 such that the diagram \eqref{dualPres_diag}, which becomes